There are no

 ---- Most TPLO / TTA / TTO surgeons claim to have wonderful success rates when they speak to potential customers.

-I hear of TPLO tragedies and poor outcomes daily, yet almost every TPLO surgeon tells potential customers that his record of TPLO success
+We hear of TPLO tragedies and poor outcomes daily, yet almost every TPLO surgeon tells potential customers that his record of TPLO success

 is near perfect.
 The statistics from objective research on TPLO / TTA / TTO results do not support the claims made by surgeons who sell these procedures.